 The resulting corpus is 65.4% journal articles, 13.4% preprints, and 7.7% book chapters.
-Repositories (primarily arXiv) account for 27.4% of sources, consistent with the AI community's preprint culture.
-All analyses (keyword frequency, growth detection, citation distribution, geographic output) were performed through direct API count queries.
-No papers were downloaded.
-No local text processing was applied.
+Repositories (primarily arXiv) account for 27.4% of sources.
+Analyses are OpenAlex count queries.
+No full texts were downloaded.

 Publication Volume & Milestone Timeline (2013-2026)